The Rights of Transgender People in Washington State

 - Filling out the “Applicant” section of the form, and

-- Having a treating physician fill out the “physician” section of the form.
+- Having a treating physician fill out the “Medical or social service provider” section of the form.

-- A copy of any one of the following: the person’s valid Washington State driver’s license/ID card, enhanced driver’s license or enhanced ID card, or instruction permit.
+- Make a copy of any one of the following: the person’s valid Washington State driver license/ID card, enhanced driver license or enhanced ID card, or instruction permit.

-Upon receipt of these documents, the DOL will send the individual a letter authorizing that person to get a new license or identification card online or in person at a driver’s licensing office.
+- Upon receipt of these documents, the Washington DOL will send the individual a letter authorizing that person to get a new license or identification card online or at a driver’s licensing office.
 The fee for changing one’s gender marker on a driver’s license is $10 in person or $20 online.

 It is unclear because Washington courts have not expressly addressed this issue.
 Although changing the gender marker on one’s birth certificate should put to rest once and for all the question of one’s legal gender, courts outside of Washington have, in certain circumstances, ignored the corrected birth certificate.
 To deal with this potential problem, some individuals obtain a court order declaring a legal change of gender.
 (To save time and money, some advocates recommend doing this when petitioning for a court-ordered name change.)
-The advantage of a court order is that unlike a birth certificate or other identity document, courts and agencies in other states are supposed to follow it.
+The advantage of a court order is that it is generally entitled to greater respect than a birth certificate or other identity document by courts and agencies in other states.

 Not necessarily.
-Many transgender parents retain custody of their children, and Washington courts have indicated that courts cannot restrict a person’s parental rights based on the fact that the person is transgender.
-However, transgender parents sometimes may fare poorly in custody and visitation disputes where judges base their decisions on what they believe to be in the children’s best interest.
+Many transgender parents retain custody of their children, and Washington courts have indicated that a trial court cannot restrict a parent’s rights based on the fact that the person is transgender.
+However, transgender parents sometimes may fare poorly in custody and visitation disputes, where judges base their decisions on what they believe to be in the children’s best interest.
 At least one Washington court has upheld a trial court’s consideration of the impact of a parent’s impending gender transition in determining primary residency.